-Daily, weekly and monthly lenses are the main distinguishing features of contact lenses.
-Besides, you can choose between coloured lenses, multifocal lenses and lenses specially made for people suffering from presbyopia.
+There are many considerations when choosing the right contact lenses.
+Do you pick daily, weekly or monthly lenses?
+There are also coloured lenses, multifocal lenses or lenses specially made for presbyopia.
 Not to mention the different combinations of prescriptions that are possible today.
-Almost any ametropia can now be corrected with the help of contact lenses.
+Today, almost every refractive error can be corrected with the help of contact lenses.

-But those are not the only differentiators.
-In fact, technical aspects determine whether your contact lens fits well and corrects your vision properly.
-Thus, the curvature of the lens plays a big role, when it comes to getting the best visual results.
-Read on and find out to what extent the sphere is crucial for your vision and the comfort of your eyes.
+But there is another element to bear in mind.
+The shape.
+This determines whether your contact lenses fit well and correct your vision properly.
+The curvature of the lens plays a big role when it comes to getting the best visual results.
+Read our guide to find out how the lens shape is crucial for your vision and the comfort of your eyes.

-Aspheric contact lenses provide much more precise light guidance, whereas spheric contact lenses do not provide this additional advantage to such an extent.
+Aspheric contact lenses provide more precise light guidance than spheric contact lenses.

 Spheric lenses have excellent imaging properties.
 But when it comes to severe ametropia, aspheric surfaces perform better.
 This is particularly evident in the marginal areas of the lenses.
 From there, the light is directed to the focal point of the visual aid.

-For the wearer, this not only results in a clearer and brighter image.
-The visual range is less restricted, as larger parts of the lens can be used for viewing.
+For the wearer, this results in a clearer, brighter image, and a less restricted visual range, as more of the lens can be used for viewing.

 What are the limits of spheric lenses?

-Spherical contact lens models are the most commonly used.
+Spherical contact lens models are more commonly worn than their aspherical counterpart.
 For a long time, there were no other forms of contact lenses at all.
-But they are not always the best choice.
-The reason for this is their sometimes inadequate optical quality.
+But they are not always the best choice due to their sometimes inadequate optical quality.
 They can cause aberrations that lead to blurred vision.

-Opticians call this phenomenon spherical aberration because it only occurs in spherically shaped optical lenses: Not all light rays that hit the lens surface subsequently converge at the same point.
-The rays incidence in the area of the curved lens edge are refracted differently than those in the axis area.
+Opticians call this phenomenon spherical aberration because it only occurs in spherically shaped optical lenses.
+It occurs because not all light rays that hit the lens surface subsequently converge at the same point.
+The rays' incidence in the area of the curved lens edge are refracted differently than those in the axis area.
 Thus it is not possible for the eye to focus all rays at the same time.
 This results in a blurred image.

 The largely freely formable surface allows the avoidance or reduction of aberrations that are unavoidable with spherical lenses.